hivenetwork-ai/example-agents/livepeer_youtube_swarm/README.md

 ## Acknowledgements

 - Livepeer for providing the AI image and video generation capabilities
-- HiveNetwork.ai for the swarm intelligence framework
+- SwarmZero.ai for the swarm intelligence framework